data-gymnasia/courses/content/machine-learning/content.md

 ---
 > id: three-categories-bayes-lda-qda

-*Solution*.
-The correct order is (c), (a), (b), since the third plot shows class conditional densities which factor as a product of marginals, the first plot shows Gaussian class conditional probabilities with the same covariance matrices, and the second plot shows Gaussian class conditional probabilities with distinct covariance matrices.
+*Solution.* The correct order is (c), (a), (b), since the third plot shows class conditional densities which factor as a product of marginals, the first plot shows Gaussian class conditional probabilities with the same covariance matrices, and the second plot shows Gaussian class conditional probabilities with distinct covariance matrices.

 ::: .exercise
 **Exercise**